sunpy/sunpy/docs/how_to/plot_solar_atmos_model.rst

 Plot a solar atmosphere model
 *****************************

-Here we will demonstrate how to load and visualize one of the models in `sunpy.sun.models`, in this case :cite:t:`avrett_loeser_2008` solar chromosphere model.
+Here we will demonstrate how to load and visualize one of the models in `sunpy.sun.models`, in this case :cite:t:`avrett_loeser_2008` solar atmosphere model.

 .. plot::